- Co-Managing Partner

 - Honors: magna cum laude

 - DotConnectAfrica Trust v.
 ICANN and ZA Central Registry (C.D.
-Cal.), Ms. Brantly and Mr. Kesselman represent defendant ZA Central Registry in this case involving the award of the generic top-level domain name, .Africa. and claims of various business torts filed by a competitor that failed to prevail in the bidding process with ICANN.
+Cal.), Ms. Brantly and Mr. Kesselman represented defendant ZA Central Registry in this case involving the award of the generic top-level domain name, .Africa. and claims of various business torts filed by a competitor that failed to prevail in the bidding process with ICANN.

 - Market Lofts Community Assn. v.
 9th Street Market Lofts, LLC (Cal.
 Superior Court, County of Los Angeles), Ms. Brantly, Mr. Stockinger and Mr. Dakak represented a homeowner's association against developers of a condominium complex and parking structure seeking declaratory relief and damages for breach of fiduciary duty and fraud, among other things.